macuseri686/outlookConflictResponder/README.md

 The script runs whenever a *new* meeting request arrives in your Inbox:

 1. It checks if the meeting subject contains `Canceled` (case-insensitive).
-If so, it **skips** sending a conflict message (this prevents notifications for canceled or updated meetings).
+If so, it **skips** sending a conflict message (this prevents notifications for canceled meetings).
 2. It then retrieves the proposed AppointmentItem to compare its start/end times with your existing calendar items.
 3. If there’s a conflict, it sends a condescending, automated message back to the sender, including:
    - The subject of the conflicting meeting.